Hui Lan Zhang

+Career

-Zhang produced her Wai Lana Yoga series for public television in the United States where it has been airing nationwide since 1998 and ended 18 years later.
+Zhang produced her Wai Lana Yoga series for public television in the United States where it has been airing nationwide since 1998 and is still airing today after 28 years—making it the longest-running fitness series ever on public television.
+(Note: As of 2026, the series has been airing for approximately 28 years since its nationwide debut in 1998.)
 Wai Lana Yoga has also aired internationally on five continents: North and South America, Asia, Europe, Australia and the Middle East.
-Earlier, in 1985, China Central Television began broadcast her series Yoga: Exercise Methods for One’s Body and Mind (Yujia: ziwo shenxin duanlian fangfa 瑜伽——自我身心锻炼方法).
+Earlier, in 1985, China Central Television began broadcast her series Yoga: Exercise Methods for One's Body and Mind (Yujia: ziwo shenxin duanlian fangfa 瑜伽——自我身心锻炼方法).

 To help further popularize yoga in the West, Zhang (as Wai Lana) started selling her music CDs, yoga instructional DVDs, and other yoga lifestyle products through different online and offline retail channels.
-Besides her several books on the practice of Yoga, she has also published two books on cuisine, Wai Lana's Favorite Juices and Wai Lana's Favorite Soups, her Easy Meditation for Everyone Kit, as well as many children's yoga products, including Wai Lana’s Little Yogis Daydream Kit, Fun Songs Cartoon & CD, and Little Yogis DVDs & Books.
+Besides her several books on the practice of Yoga, she has also published two books on cuisine, Wai Lana's Favorite Juices and Wai Lana's Favorite Soups, her Easy Meditation for Everyone Kit, as well as many children's yoga products, including Wai Lana's Little Yogis Daydream Kit, Fun Songs Cartoon & CD, and Little Yogis DVDs & Books.

 In 2015, Wai Lana produced her acclaimed Namaste music video to celebrate the first ever International Day of Yoga on June 21.
 She wrote the Namaste song to communicate the core values of the yoga way of life—universal brotherhood and love.
 Namaste was presented at the headline event held by the United Nations at their headquarters in New York City and was streamed live to tens of thousands of yoga lovers gathered at Times Square.
 To date, her Namaste video has been viewed and listened to over 4 million times.